corgisolutions/ruray/README.md

 We're preparing for this.

+### ⚠️ Important

+**Sync servers in advance.
+Pull down on the screen to fetch the server list.**

+If whitelisting is fully implemented and GitHub stops working — and all servers in your list are already dead — you won't be able to connect.
+Ever.

+Options:
+- Open the app at least once a week and refresh the list
+- Enable background scanning in settings — the app will check servers automatically

+**About syncing:** fetching the server list uses your current (probably real) IP address.
+If this matters to you — do the first sync through another working VPN.
+This is a recommendation, not a requirement.

 ### How it works

 RURay connects to servers via **XTLS-Reality + VLESS**.
 This technology disguises VPN traffic as regular HTTPS — to deep packet inspection it looks like a normal website visit.